Wouldn’t it be great if you could go camping in Sedona for free?

 Dispersed camping near Sedona looks much different than in years past.

-Due to a huge increase in recreational use over the past few years, the Coconino National Forest now restricts dispersed camping in several once popular areas.
+Due to a huge increase in recreational use since 2020, the Coconino National Forest now restricts dispersed camping in several once popular areas.

 At the most heavily-used areas, including the very popular Loy Butte Road (FR 525), campers are now required to stay in designated dispersed campsites only.
 At others, dispersed camping is now banned altogether.